whitek2/personal-web-whitek2/content/portfolio/thtr-projects/costume-production/_index.md

 ---

-Scroll through to see pictures of costume pieces and projects I have created
+Scroll through to see pictures of some costume pieces and projects I have completed! :sewing_needle: :thread: :dress:

 {{< figure src="/portfolio/thtr-projects/images/leopard1.jpg" caption="Fall 2021: Dress constructed by altering an existing pattern to be the shape needed for the garment; Design by Miriam Patterson" >}}